goschtl/zope/bluebream/website/docs/v1.0/manual/configuration.rst

       handler=".metaconfigure.adapterDirective"
       />

-These meta-directives are commonly placed in a file called meta.zcml.
+These meta-directives are commonly placed in a file called ``meta.zcml``.

 The schema of a directive, which commonly lives in a file called ``metadirectives.py``, is a simple BlueBream schema whose fields